 Mechanical scales — the kind you grew up with — use levers, springs, and a rack and pinion arrangement to turn the display dial.
-Those old-fashioned bathroom scales had vague displays (“Is that 107 pounds?
-109?
-Oh well, I’m under 110 anyway!”).
-However, most of today’s scales are electronic and battery-operated.
-A tiny video screen authoritatively displays 108.8, as if that extra digit of precision would prevent any more regrettable dessert choices.
+Those old-fashioned bathroom scales had vague displays which made it hard to decipher your weight.

 The most obvious criteria people use in choosing a bathroom scale is accuracy.
 After all, if it doesn’t tell us how much we really weigh, what’s the point of owning a scale?
 But the true measure of a bathroom scale is whether it is “accurate enough.”

 We had an inspector from the state of Arizona Department of Weights and Measures test each scale, and compare the results to a Mettler Toledo state “official scale.”

 As we tested weight on each scale, each one came up with a different number.
 That’s right: a different result on every scale, with a range of almost a pound, even when the scales were carefully placed on the same floor tile.